MaterializeInc/materialize/doc/user/content/manage/dbt/_index.md

 ```

 Materialized views configured with a refresh strategy are **not incrementally
-maintained**, and must recompute their results from scratch on every refresh.
+maintained** and must recompute their results from scratch on every refresh.

 ### Sinks